wolfdex/piholelist/README.md

 White & Blacklist for PiHole and Adblocker like ublock

-blacklist - sites to block
+blacklist - sites to block, which are not blocked in other lists

-whitelist - sites never block
+whitelist - sites never block, false block in other lists

 springermedien - Sites and Services provided by Axel Springer SE (known from german Bild , Welt)